rendezvous14/test-challenges-web/README.md

     Total Delivery charges = $275
     ```

-#### Mission
+### Mission
 You are a QA who has contracts to test **Food Delivery Charge**
 - [ ] Create a test plan with as much detail as possible.
 (Prefer Excel or google sheet format).
 Think of various scenarios that need testing.
-- [ ] Estimation time to test your test scenaiors
+- [ ] Estimate the time required to test your scenarios (for cases you think cannot be automated).
-- [ ] Explain how to test or technique you use to create the test scenarios in brief
+- [ ] Explain how to test, the approach, or the technique you use, to come up with these test scenarios in brief.
-- [ ] Propose the test cases from your test plan that should be covered by Automation Testing and why you selected those test cases
+- [ ] From your test scenarios, propose test automation plan.
+You can answer based on the following key ideas:
+      - what are the cases you want to automate, and what kind of test will you call it,
+      - where (or at which points) in SDLC/CICD do you want to automate,
+      - what is your test environment and/or dependencies you think needs to be controlled.

 ## Section 2: Test Automation

-#### Scenario
+### Scenario
 https://trade.zipmex.com/trade/BTCUSD is the crypto-currencies Exchange platform for crypto traders.
 We provide the 24x7 services to operate orders matching engine.
-We have been implementing 10++ pairs of currencies such as BTCUSD, ZMTUSD, USDTUSD and etc.. to serve the traders's purpose.
+We have been implementing 10++ pairs of currencies such as BTCUSD, ZMTUSD, USDTUSD and etc.. to serve the traders' purpose.

-QA Engineer team need to ensure the quality by manual testing and convert them to automation test scripts because there are a lot of features and new pairs of currencies will be released weekly.
+QA Engineer team need to ensure the quality by manual testing and convert them to automation test scripts,

-#### Handicap
+because there are a lot of features and new pairs of currencies to be released weekly.

+#### Background on Zipmex Trade Website
-For **Web UI test case**, See the [Guidline](test-automation/test_1.md) to walkthrough Zipmex Exchange platform (only the feature we are going to cover the automation testing)
+For **Web UI test case**, See the [Guidline](test-automation/test_1.md) to walkthrough Zipmex Exchange platform
+(This is the only UI feature we are going to cover in this "Section 2: Test Automation")

-#### Test Case#1 Web UI
+### Test Case #1 Web UI
-1. Select a Instrument `USDTUSD`
+1. Select a Instrument `USDT/USD`
 2. Get the best price to buy.
 Then adjust the price a bit
     - new price = price + 0.1%